amsharifian/ChainSaw-Sim/README.md

 ## Build
 1- **Download boost:** You can download boost library from [here](http://www.boost.org/users/history/version_1_61_0.html)

-//If you already have built boost on your system you can skip first step//
+_Note: If you already have built boost on your system you can skip first step_

 Compile boost with `regex`, `graph`, `system`, `filesystem`, `iostreams` and `program_option` libraries.